In Queensland, respondents may receive payment claims from claimants under the Building Industry Fairness Act 2017 (BIF Act).

-- Serve the payment schedule within ten business days of being served with the payment claim.
+- Serve the payment schedule within fifteen business days of being served with the payment claim.

 It should also be understood that the claimant may contest the scheduled amount in adjudication proceedings should the claimant disagree with the respondents valuation of the payment claim.

 Regardless, any amount scheduled on a payment schedule must be paid by the due date for payment, even if the claimant decides to engage adjudication proceedings.

 The respondent should keep good records of when and how payment schedules have been served in case they are required to demonstrate service in future adjudication cases.

 The ABC DRS have provided an example payment schedule for consideration.

 There is a chance the claimant may simply accept the respondent’s reasoning and accept the amount stated on the payment schedule.